-The conservative economic elevator pitch is that if you want to make America great, you have to make things great for entrepreneurs, because they are the backbone of our society.
-A few generations of poor, working class people have bought into this, and accordingly vote against their own self-interest, because they, too, will someday start their own businesses and make it big.
+The conservative economic elevator pitch is that if you want to make America great, you have to make things great for entrepreneurs because they are the backbone of our society.
+A few generations of poor, working-class people have bought into this, and accordingly vote against their own self-interest, because they, too, will someday start their own businesses and make it big.

-My take is this: there are a million other things you can do besides start your own business.
+My take is this: there are a million other things you can do besides starting your own business.
 And the reality is, you’re a lot more likely to do any of those things than you are to start your own business and derive 100% of your income from it.

-So rather than start the conversation with the assumption that being an entrepreneur is the end-all for any red blooded American, I humbly proffer a counter.
+So rather than start the conversation with the assumption that being an entrepreneur is the end-all for any red-blooded American, I humbly proffer a counter.

 Being happy, relatively self-sufficient, and fulfilled is the end-all for an American.